paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 ```

 ### Health Manager
-In this context a manager is logic (code) with a single concern (a data item).
+In this context, a manager is logic (code) with a single concern (a data item).
 If that concern is not directly visual or player interactive then it is best served with a custom asset.
-By limiting I/O to some extremely simple and stupid MonoBehaviours we can test almost all of the game components in isolation or in groups as needed.
+By limiting I/O to some extremely simple and stupid MonoBehaviours, we can test almost all of the game components in isolation or groups as needed.

-To allow effective testing of custom asset managers they should not be coupled with each other or the Unity framework.
-Everything is accomplished with custom assets and observers.
+To allow adequate testing of custom asset managers, they should not be coupled with each other or the Unity framework.
+We accomplish everything with custom assets and observers.

 Following the single responsibility principle, each manager should be small and focused.
-In this case the health manager manages the permanent improvements to health over time.
+In this case, the health manager manages the permanent improvements to health over time.

-* A manager needs code because it holds game logic
+* A manager needs the code because it holds game logic

 ``` c#
   //- Custom assets must be created to physical files in the project.